X icon white, transparent background.

 • Setting up meetings with HR, people ops, and the new hire’s manager

-• Getting their technical setup in order
+• Getting their technical setup and account log-ins in order

 First day

-• Reviewing the company mission and values
+• A brief overview of the company mission and values

 • Discussing their role and responsibilities